Fasting outside Ramadan. Can you fast on a Friday alone?

-If it falls on a Monday or Thursday there is a double reward as those are already recommended days to fast.
+If Ashura falls on a Monday or Thursday there is a double reward as those are already recommended days to fast.

 If any Ashura falls on a Friday or Saturday, it is still recommended to fast on that day, because it is a Sunnah to fast on that special day.

-There are some viral messages that circulate discouraging people to fast when Ashura falls on a Saturday based on a hadith (quoted in Tirmidhi) that the Prophet (peace be on him) said do not fast on Saturday, as it is disliked.
+There are some viral messages that circulate discouraging people from fasting when Ashura falls on a Saturday based on a hadith (quoted in Tirmidhi) that the Prophet (peace be on him) said do not fast on Saturday, as it is disliked.

-This is complete misunderstanding, as the scholars have said it is from the sunnah from the Prophet (peace be upon him) not to fast on Saturday because it’s a sacred day for the Jewish nation, and we are not allowed to emulate them.
+This is a complete misunderstanding, as the scholars have said it is from the sunnah of the Prophet (peace be upon him) not to fast on Saturday because it’s a sacred day for the Jewish nation, and we are not allowed to emulate them.
 And we are not allowed to fast on Fridays alone because it’s a sacred day.
-Unless that day happens to coincide with another occasion such as Ashura or the Day of Arafat when we fast not because it is Friday or Saturday, but because it is a Sunnah to fast on that special day.
+Unless that day happens to coincide with another occasion such as Ashura or the Day of Arafah when we fast, not because it is Friday or Saturday, but because it is a Sunnah to fast on a special day, like Ashura.